 This vision leads me to Glastonbury and the Chalice Well, to the South of France and the temples and places sacred to Mary Magdalene, all guided by Mary Herself.
 I find my priestess heart’s home in the Chalice Well Gardens.
 Mary assures me that the work I’m doing is Her work.
 The priestess work, the sexual healing work, all of it.
 She calls me to bring the priestess work and the sexual healing work together in Avalon and to include private initiations in the Chalice Well Gardens and the White Spring.

-Then covid hits and everything gets postponed for a year.
+Then covid hits and everything gets postponed for a year… or two.
 The story is still unfolding and you have an opportunity to be part of it.
-The Sacred Feminine Sexual Mysteries of Avalon for women is set for June 7-11, 2021.
-With initiations in the Chalice Well Gardens and sexual healing and awakening practices in the Goddess Hall in Glastonbury.
+The Sacred Feminine Rose Womb Mysteries of Avalon for wombyn is set for June 30-July 7, 2023.
+With initiations in the Chalice Well Gardens and sexual healing and awakening practices in the temple at the award-winning Earth Spirit Centre.

 Having walked through some of the darkest of underworlds, I have gained the capacity to hold exponentially more brilliant light than ever before.
 Through the alchemy of transformation, I have separated and continue to separate the gold from the dross in the crucible of my body, my emotions, and my heart.
 This is what it means to be a priestess.